 Front tooth root canals tend to be more straightforward because they are easier to access and the canals are generally straighter and wider.
-This means that a root filling on a front tooth is usually quicker to complete than on a tooth at the back of the mouth.
+This means that a root canal on a front tooth is usually quicker to complete than on a tooth at the back of the mouth.
 However, your dentist can't know for certain how complex the treatment will be until they actually access your tooth roots.

 The exact root canal treatment procedure will vary slightly from one clinic to another, but here is a basic outline of the steps involved:

 After taking x-rays to plan your treatment, your dentist or endodontist will administer a local anesthetic, a form of dental sedation.
-This numbs the area being treated so you shouldn’t feel any pain.
+This numbs the area being treated so you shouldn't feel any pain.